Bacteriophage Qbeta

-Bacteriophage Qbeta (Qubevirus durum), commonly referred to as Qbeta or Qβ, is a positive-strand RNA virus which infects bacteria that have F-pili, most commonly Escherichia coli.
+Bacteriophage Qbeta (Qubevirus durum), commonly referred to as Qbeta or Qβ, is a species consisting of several strains of positive-strand RNA virus which infects bacteria that have F-pili, most commonly Escherichia coli.
 Its linear genome is packaged into an icosahedral capsid with a diameter of 28 nm.
 Bacteriophage Qβ enters its host cell after binding to the side of the F-pilus.

 Genetics

 The genome of Qβ is approximately 4,217 nucleotides, depending on the source which sequenced the virus.
 Qβ has been isolated all over the world, multiple times, with various subspecies that code for nearly identical proteins but can have very different nucleotide sequences.

 The genome has three open reading frames that encode four proteins: the maturation/lysis protein A2; the coat protein; a readthrough of a leaky stop codon in the coat protein, called A1; and the β-subunit of an RNA-dependent RNA-polymerase (RdRp) termed the replicase.
 The genome is highly structured, regulating gene expression and protecting itself from host RNases.